belldm/IE-332-Project-2/README.md

 - 1% noise
 - Centered black box
 - 1% Greyscale

-- Blur*
-- Horizontal*
 -
+- Blur* , Horizontal*

-More Ideas from online
+More Ideas from online:
 There are several types of adversarial attacks that could work on a binary image classifier.
 Some of the common adversarial attacks that can be used on binary image classifiers are:

 -Fast Gradient Sign Method (FGSM): FGSM is a popular adversarial attack that uses the gradient of the classifier to generate adversarial examples.
 It adds a small perturbation to the input image in the direction of the gradient to maximize the classification error.